Keyboard shortcuts

 Quick Start

-Build a simple bank account aggregate in under 50 lines.
+Build a simple bank account aggregate in a compact, end-to-end example.
 This example demonstrates events, commands, an aggregate, a projection, and the repository.

 The Complete Example